berkyalcinkaya/yeastvision/README.md

 To use your NVIDIA GPU with python, you will first need to install the NVIDIA driver for your GPU, check out this [website](https://www.nvidia.com/Download/index.aspx?lang=en-us) to download it.
 Ensure it is downloaded and your GPU is detected by running `nvidia-smi` in the terminal.

+Yeastvision relies on two machine-learning frameworks: `tensorflow` and `pytorch`.
+We will need to configure both of these packages for gpu usage

+#### PyTorch

-Next we need to remove the CPU version of torch:
+First, we need to remove the CPU version of torch:
 ~~~
 pip uninstall torch
 ~~~